 — Michael Franks

 In 1975 Franks released his second album The Art of Tea, beginning a long relationship with Warner Brothers Music.
 The Art of Tea featured Joe Sample, Larry Carlton and Wilton Felder of The Crusaders and included the hit song “Popsicle Toes”.
 His third album, Sleeping Gypsy (1977), which includes the song “The Lady Wants to Know”, was partially recorded in Brazil.
 Around this time, percussionist Ray Armando gave Franks a cabasa, which became a signature instrument for him to play on stage when he was not playing guitar.
 Burchfield Nines (1978), which includes the song “When the Cookie Jar Is Empty”, reflects his move to New York City and features more of an East Coast sound.
 Since then, Franks has recorded more than 15 albums.

 Michael has an official website www.michaelfranks.com.
-He also has a Facebook fan page.
+He also has an official Facebook fan page.

-In this months podcast Michael will talk about his current projects.
+In this month’s podcast, Michael will talk about his current projects.
 And we will be delving into the deep water of what he thinks is scary.
-In the final segment that we will ask Mr. Franks the question, what was one of his most scariest live performance moments.
+In the final segment we will ask Mr. Franks the question, what was one of his most scariest live performance moments.
 You may be surprised by what you hear.
-So join us for this ear tingling episode from Tales from the Jazz Side.
+So join us for this ear-tingling episode from Tales from the Jazz Side.